Codecademy/docs/content/cpp/concepts/pointers/pointers.md

 ---
 Title: 'Pointers'
-Description: 'A pointer is a special type of variable that stores the address of another variable in it.
-A pointer variable points to the same data type and is created with the * operator.
-Then the address of another variable is stored in it.'
+Description: 'A pointer is a variable that stores the address of another variable inside it.
+It is declared using the '*' operator and must point to the same data type.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'